WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 If the client relies on signature validity for any aspect of its behavior, it MUST ignore any header fields that it didn't pass to the validation procedure.

-If the signed response includes a `Variants` header field, the client MUST use the cache behavior algorithm in Section 4 of {{!I-D.ietf-httpbis-variants}} to check that the signed response is an appropriate representation for the request the client is trying to fulfil.
+If the signed response includes a `Variants-04` header field, the client MUST use the cache behavior algorithm in Section 4 of {{!I-D.ietf-httpbis-variants}} to check that the signed response is an appropriate representation for the request the client is trying to fulfil.
 If the response is not an appropriate